 To debate or not to debate, that is the question.
 Should you go into long and lengthy discussions about biblical topics?
 Searching the scriptures to find verses, passages, and chapters that support your theories or doctrinal beliefs.
 Taking large amounts of time to divulge into all kinds of controversies, arguments, doctrines, and disagreements within the church as a whole.

 What does the Bible say about these things?
-It is great that in everything you can turn to the Word of God for any question we may have.
+It is a great help to us that we can turn to the Word of God for any question we may have.
 The Bible has an answer for almost every question, even this one.
 It is of great profit to deeply study the scriptures, it is profitable for your body, mind, and soul

 All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work.
 2 Timothy 3:16-17

 But to use the Word of God as a tool or even as a weapon to win arguments, show yourself right in a debate or a discussion, is not the way the Lord Jesus uses scripture.
 Neither is that the purpose the Lord has given you the Word of God.
 It is for your benefit, it is for your spiritual growth and maturity that you should study.
 It is never to be used as a weapon to bludgeon your brother.
 To show yourselves victorious in a discussion.